A Guide to Constitution Day in Niue

 Constitution Day is a holiday in Niue to commemorate the day that Niue became a self-governing state and no longer a New Zealand territory.

 The holiday celebrates the day that the Niue Constitution Act 1974 took effect.
 This Act stipulates the Cabinet of Niue, which is composed of the Premier and three other ministers.
 The Premier and ministers are members of the Niue Legislative Assembly, i.e. the nation’s parliament.
-You can delve more into the political make-up of Niue in our guide to Who Owns Niue?
+You can delve more into the political structure of Niue in our guide to Who Owns Niue?
 The Political Status of Niue.

 In short, Constitution Day remembers the day that Niue first became a self-governing nation.